kamaravichow/personal-blog/data/blog/2022-11-25-how-actually-movies-are-recommended-to-you-and-build-one-yourself.md

 ---
-title: How actually Movies are Recommended to you and Build one yourself
+title: How Machine Learning Suggests you Movies or Shows you Watch
 date: '2022-11-25'
 tags: ['ml', 'recommenders']
 draft: false